Baffin Island: Name

 The Inuktitut name for the island is Qikiqtaaluk, which means "very big island" (qikiqtaq "island" + -aluk "very big") and in Inuktitut syllabics is written as ᕿᑭᖅᑖᓗᒃ.
 This name is used for the administrative region the island is part of (Qikiqtaaluk Region), as well as in multiple places in Nunavut and the Northwest Territories, such as some smaller islands: Qikiqtaaluk in Baffin Bay and Qikiqtaaluk in Foxe Basin.
-Norse explorers referred to it as Helluland ("stone land").
-In 1576, English seaman Martin Frobisher made landfall on the island, naming it "Queen Elizabeth's Foreland" and Frobisher Bay is named after him.
+Norse explorers are believed to have referred to it as Helluland ("stone land").

+In 1576, English seaman Martin Frobisher, the namesake of Frobisher Bay, made landfall on the island, naming it "Queen Elizabeth's Foreland".
 The island is named after English explorer William Baffin, who, in 1616, came across the island while trying to discover the Northwest Passage.

 It was also formerly known as James Island.

 Geography

 Iqaluit, the capital of Nunavut, is located on the southeastern coast.
 Until 1987, the town was called Frobisher Bay, after the English name for Frobisher Bay on which it is located, named for Martin Frobisher.
-That year the community voted to restore the Inuktitut name.
+That year, the community voted to restore the Inuktitut name.

 To the south lies Hudson Strait, separating Baffin Island from mainland Quebec.
 South of the western end of the island is the Fury and Hecla Strait, which separates the island from the Melville Peninsula on the mainland.
 To the east are Davis Strait and Baffin Bay, with Greenland beyond.
-The Foxe Basin, the Gulf of Boothia and Lancaster Sound separate Baffin Island from the rest of the Arctic Archipelago to the west and north.
+Prince Regent Inlet and the Gulf of Boothia separate the island from the Somerset Island and Boothia Peninsula, respectively.
+The Foxe Basin, with the Prince Charles Island, is in the southwest.
+In the north, the Lancaster Sound separates it from the Devon Island and the rest of the Queen Elizabeth Islands.